ESR-NZ/human_genomics_pipeline/README.md

 If analysing whole exome sequencing (WES) data, pass a design file (.bed) indicating the genomic regions that were sequenced (see [here](https://leahkemp.github.io/documentation/human_genomic_pipelines/design_files.html) for more information on accessing design files).
 Also set the level of padding.
 For example:

-*Note: If not analysing WES data, leave these fields blanks*
+*Note: If not analysing WES data, leave these fields blank*

 ```yaml
 WES: